-The members of the Audit Committee are Daniel Mechis (Chair), Thomas Quigley and David Brown.
+The members of the Audit Committee are John Seaman (Chair), Ian Atkinson and Ewan Downie.
 Messrs.
-Quigley and Brown are independent of the Corporation.
-Mr. Mechis is not independent as he is the Vice President of Corporate Affairs of the Corporation.
+Seaman, Atkinson and Bubar are independent of the Corporation..
 All of the members of the Audit Committee are considered financially literate for the purposes of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators ("NI 52-110").